davwys/arduino-sport-to-mavlink/README.md

 ## Installation & Testing

 Simply flash the .ino file on any Arduino (tested on Arduino Nano), don't forget to include the provided libraries.
-The Arduino will then provide MAVLink telemetry data through its USB port at 115200 bauds.
-The code can be adapted relatively easily to provide data through other outputs (such as a bluetooth module) by changing the output functions to output on another Serial interface.
-Included Bluetooth module support coming soon!
+The Arduino will then provide MAVLink telemetry data through its USB port at 115200 bauds, as well as at 38400 bauds on the optional Bluetooth module.

-From your groundstation application, simply choose the appropriate COM port, set baud rate to 57600 and hit "connect".
+From your groundstation application, simply choose the appropriate COM port (or bluetooth device), set baud rate to 115200 for USB or 38400 for Bluetooth and hit "connect".
 If you are using Mission Planner, you might have to skip parameter fetching, as the Arduino does not output any parameter data.

 ## Currently supported applications